lakatos-antique/klimt-secretaire/README.md

 Firmware for the lighting solution in our Klimt Secretaire.

-The 60 pixel, RGBW NeoPixel LED strip is controlled by an ESP8266 microcontroller using a SHARP IR proximity sensor as the light switch.
+The 60 pixel, RGBW NeoPixel LED strip is controlled by an ESP8266 micro-controller using a SHARP IR proximity sensor as the light switch.
 The project uses the [Adafruit NeoPixel by Adafruit library](https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-installation).

 Learn more at [lakatos-antique.com](http://lakatos-antique.com)